 Alanzo is an Ex-Scientologist who sees the same tribalism he escaped in Scientology rising up in Anti-Scientology.
 Out of all the lessons he learned by escaping Scientology, he learned one lesson harder than any other: Never let your tribe do your thinking for you.
-Alanzo writes from the battlefield of the war between Scientology & […]
+Alanzo thinks critically in the war between Scientology & Anti-Scientology. •••____________••• […]

-These are posts that have been published on AlanzosBlog which have biographical information in them.
+The following posts have been published on AlanzosBlog, and have biographical information in them.